 Mapping and understanding our supply chains beyond direct relationships is one of our key priorities.
 We recognise that our most salient risks regarding modern slavery occur in the lower tiers of our supply chains.
 Because of this, we have placed significant focus on improving supply chain transparency and product traceability.
-To date, we have obtained country level traceability of our natural materials (cotton, wool and viscose), as well as polyester.
-We have visited a total of 12 farms at Tier 4 (wool, alpaca and cotton) in Egypt, Turkey, New Zealand, Australia and Peru and traced a key cotton supply chain in India and recycled nylon supply chain in Slovenia down to Tier 3 (in this case, Tier 3 means the nylon spinner).
-We have mapped and continue to monitor all Tier 1, we have mapped all and assessed key Tier 2 and some Tier 3 and 4 Product Suppliers, as well as key procurement suppliers and service providers.
+Annually we request country level traceability of our natural materials (cotton, wool and viscose), as well as polyester from our suppliers.
+We have visited a total of 2 farms at Tier 4 (Wool and Cotton) in Italy and Turkey.
+We have mapped and continue to monitor all Tier 1, we have mapped all and assessed key Tier 2 and some Tier 3 and 4 Product Suppliers, as well as key procurement suppliers and service providers in past years.

 In 2019, we introduced the Stella Sustainability Hub for our suppliers.
 The hub is an online platform for suppliers to submit information about their own facilities, their subcontractors and raw material suppliers.
-In addition, the hub provides a space for suppliers to review and sign our policies including the Code of Conduct, Responsible Sourcing Guide and Modern Slavery Policy.
+In addition, the hub provides a space for suppliers to review and sign our policies including the SMC Code of Conduct, SMC Responsible Sourcing Guide, SMC Modern Slavery Policy for Partners, SMC Subcontracting Policy and SMC SpeakUp Policy to regulate our grievance mechanism process in our supply chain.
 This allows us to ensure our supply chain mapping can be updated on a continuous basis and we can have a full picture of our supply chain and its associated risks.
 With the objective to have an integrated traceability system able to collect sustainability information related to suppliers, we are also evaluating to integrating our risk tool into the platform together with our assessment template to improve our internal way of managing the supply chain and the information SMC collects.